 We are here to help you along the dementia journey.
 Whether you are a care partner, a person living with dementia, or a neighbor wanting to grow in knowledge and understanding, we are here to come together in community and support.

-Becoming relational with our loved ones with dementia is one of the most important things we can do to help all living with dementia live wealthy in community.
+Becoming relational with individuals with dementia is the most important element in helping all living with dementia live the life they were created to live.
 We cannot provide the best care possible without first becoming relational.
-By communicating through words, body, emotions, and creativity we allow ourselves to discover our shared story.
-Let us find and share our shared story.
+By communicating through words, body, emotions, and creativity, we allow ourselves to discover our shared story.

 Dementia Letters Project started as a Life Enrichment program developed 5 years ago, and soon became the overarching theme and body of work.
 I see the world through the lens of family and professional care partner, having had experience in both, I witnessed how putting our story out into the world became a source of healing, creativity, connection, and hope.
 Four elements we all deserve to have in our life.